rayhanmp/rayhanmp/README.md

 ## Hi! 👋
 I'm an Information and System Technology Student at Bandung Institute of Technology.
 My long-term interest is in DS/AI, specifically in the bioinformatics field.
 However, as of right now, I usually experiment with various tech stacks and different aspects of web development.
-Most of the repositories uploaded here are my group projects for university, although occasionally I do my own fun side projects.
+Most of the repositories uploaded here are my group projects for university, but occasionally I do my own fun side projects.

 ### ⭐ Things I'm Comfortable at:
 - Python for Data Processing